smartswap-org/.github/profile/README.md

 ## Overview

-Smartswap is an innovative Intranet-based project designed for managing cryptocurrency portfolios by interacting with decentralized exchanges like Uniswap and Quickswap, as well as centralized platforms such as Binance.
+Smartswap is an Intranet-based project designed for managing cryptocurrency portfolios by interacting with centralized platforms such as Binance.
 The platform enables both manual and automated trading through a quantitative market analysis-based trading algorithm.

 ### Features

-- ⏲️ Cost-effective planning and position taking across multiple exchanges
+- ⏲️ Cost-effective planning and position
 - 🔒 Data security and reduced hosting costs leveraging its Intranet infrastructure
 - 📈 Integration of strategies for automated trading